danilw/Krita-StableDiffusion-WebUI-Colab/README.md

 By default **everything** that goes FROM and TO Krita Plugin is **NOT encrypted**.

 ### If you need/want Encryption - follow instruction in `Krita-StableDiffusionUI.ipynb` file, look Encryption note there.

-(remember to update your local Krita Plugin to version from current auto-sd-krita)

 ___